 * TODO Thing SCHEDULED: <2022-06-21 Tue> * TODO Thing with a deadline DEADLINE: <2022-11-09 Wed> * TODO Thing with both SCHEDULED: <2022-06-21 Tue> DEADLINE: <2022-11-09 Wed>

 Once we start having tasks marked with timestamps, we can start using the weekly agenda view (C-c a a).
 This takes you into a view of the current week, and from there you can navigate to the previous or following weeks by pressing b or f.
 Each day of the week is shown, and scheduled items are shown under the day they are scheduled for.
 Deadlines on the other hand get a warning about how soon they are due, in addition to the actual date they fall under.
+Past due deadlines will persist on the calendar until they are done or otherwise removed.

 Week-agenda (W25): Monday 20 June 2022 W25 home: In 10 d.: TODO Replace water filter home: In 11 d.: TODO Pay bills Tuesday 21 June 2022 home: 14:00-15:00 Scheduled: TODO foo bar baz Wednesday 22 June 2022 Thursday 23 June 2022 Friday 24 June 2022 Saturday 25 June 2022 Sunday 26 June 2022